xCarlos-Fuentesx007/TinderClone/README.md

 **Required Must-have Stories**

-* User can sign up to create a new account.
+- [ ] User can sign up to create a new account.
-* User can log in and log out of his or her account.
+- [ ] User can log in and log out of his or her account.
-* Profile pages for each user.
+- [ ] Profile pages for each user.
-* User can swipe right or left to match or pass according to their selected gender preference.
+- [x] User can swipe right or left to match or pass.
-* Matches have a chat window to get to know each other.
+- [ ] Matches have a chat window to get to know each other.

 **Optional Nice-to-have Stories**